 8 Ways to Make Your Children Enjoy Their Holiday

-Start by commending their results: Irrespective of their grades, don’t criticize.
-If there’s anyone among your kids that didn’t do well, don’t make the conversation center on him or her.
+- Irrespective of their grades, don’t criticize them.
+If there’s anyone among your kids with poor performance, don’t center your conversation on him or her.

-And then after checking- addition and subtraction, read out what the holiday will have.
-So what should be in the list?
-That leads us to the next point.
+So what should be on the list?
+That leads us to the second tip.

 During school hours, they might have been helping out, but this time, they have the opportunity to do more.
 Chores they can help with include: